 Forecasting

-Using Optimal Order Quantity for Improved Inventory
+Using Optimal Order Quantity to Improve Inventory

 A critical component of inventory planning is accurately calculating optimal order quantity, which helps businesses know when and what to order to maintain customer satisfaction and profitability while avoiding unnecessary storage, administrative, and insurance costs.